asrivathsan/readsidentifier/README.txt

 Note 2: Blast ignores anything after a space in the sequence header.
 If you databasefastfile.fasta contains these, in blastoutput you will lose all information beyond the space.

-Note 3: currently this software has been tested on Ubuntu LTS 12.04/13.04.
+Note 3: currently these scripts have been tested on Ubuntu LTS 12.04/13.04.
 Please inform if incompatible with Mac.

 INSTALLATION